TangibleDisplay/twiz/README.md

 ### About

 A user friendly interface to control any osc or midi enabled interface with your Twiz.

+The Twiz are wireless motion sensors sending data using Bluetooth Low energy.

+Their IMU (Inertial Measurement Unit) has 9 degrees of freedom and their sensor fusion (3D accelerometer + 3D gyroscope + 3D magnetometer) is made on board.

+The fusion result is sent as Euler angles, telling how it is tilted compared to the gravity vector and how it is oriented compared to the north pole.

 ### Installation